KazimirAlvis/360-Global-Blocks/README.md

 ## Changelog

+### 1.3.28

+-   Converted the Video Two Column block to a lite YouTube embed so the heavy player only loads after visitors click play, cutting unused network requests on initial page load.
+-   Added a `global360blocks_video_two_column_use_lite_embed` filter so theme developers can fall back to the classic iframe renderer without touching plugin code.

 ### 1.3.27

 -   Added a manifest-driven asset loader so frontend CSS/JS for each block only loads when that block renders, trimming unused styles on pages without 360 content.